Ballet Shoes: A Buying Guide

 |Full Sole||More resistant than a split-Sole shoe, therefore, builds foot muscles||Full sole ballet shoes can make bad technique less obvious to the teacher such as clawed toes.|

 How to measure feet for Ballet shoes?

-Follow the link for our handy shoe size guide.
-Stelle always recommends ordering one size larger than your street wear shoe size.
-Below is a guide on how to measure your feet;
+Follow our handy shoe size guide on each product page.
+Stelle always recommends ordering one size larger than your streetwear shoe size.
+Below is a guide on how to measure your foot:

-- Apply these figures to a foot wear size guide
+- Apply these figures to our ballet shoes size guide.